 The city of São Paulo does not have access to the sea, but one can get to the coast from São Paulo in a one-hour drive.
-The main port that supplies São Paulo is the Port of Santos, which is Brazil's main port and the largest different companies, and we also have the infrastructure, that make helicopters a viable option for transportation in the city.
+The main port that supplies São Paulo is the Port of Santos, which is Brazil's main port and the largest port complex in Latin America.
+The Port of Santos is located in the cities of Santos, Guarujá and Cubatão, in the state of São Paulo, 74.5 kilometres (46.3 miles) from the centre of the city of São Paulo.